 There are quite a few things to consider when purchasing cloth diapers, and I’ve put the information together here and laid it out here.

-The average newborn goes through roughly a dozen diapers a day.
+The average baby goes through roughly a dozen diapers a day during the newborn phase.
 That’s over four thousand diapers each year.
 You really don’t need that many actual cloth diapers despite what you may think.
 If you’re washing them often enough, you can save money on a few extra diapers.
+And keep a lot of dirty diapers from the landfills.

 Many babies tend to need a cloth diaper change about every two or so hours.
 If you’re consistently doing laundry every day, you can get away with only having about 20 cloth diapers on hand.
+This will give you enough to tide you over while you wash cloth diapers.
 The more laundry you do, the more often you will end up changing it, but it provides a constant clean diaper for your newborn.
+This means you may need to change your laundry habits!

 Generally, newborns will need new diapers every year.
 However, some people get through two children with the same supply of cloth diapers.
 Let it be said though that the second child is getting a softer, worn in diaper that in comparison to when it was first bought isn’t doing its job as well as before.

 You still save money buying new cloth diapers each year versus buying new disposables throughout the year.
-Newborns go through thousands of diapers and having cloth ones will save your house from the smell of piled up diapers.
+Newborns go through thousands of diapers and having cloth ones will save your house from the smell of piled-up dirty diapers.
 And you can feel good about saving the landfills from the plastics in them.

 Having two children can be wonderful, and having twins give you two bundles of joy.
 If you’re considering using cloth diapers, you might wonder, do I need that many more diapers if I have two babies at the same time?
 If each newborn needs roughly 35 diapers, you ideally would want at least 70 total cloth diapers.